ValtteriAla/card-game/README.md

-# Media Player with GUI
+# Simple card game using Tkinter as GUI

 Tkinter gui